-To call The Magic Castle a restaurant would be doing it an injustice.
-It’s a private club, home to the best magicians on the planet, with a better-than-you’d-expect restaurant.
+To call The Magic Castle merely a restaurant would be doing it an injustice.
+It’s a private club, home to the best magicians on the planet, with a restaurant that’s better than you’d expect.
 Getting into this massive Victorian mansion in Hollywood takes some effort (you need to secure an invite from an actual club member), but once you’re inside, you’ll embark on a night of up-close magic, strong Old Fashioneds, and mechanical owls that’ll talk back to you.
-The steak and potatoes-heavy menu isn’t going to melt your mind, but that’s what the magic is for.
+The fairly traditional steakhouse menu (think jumbo shrimp cocktails and beef wellington) isn’t going to melt your mind, but that’s what the magic is for.

 Dinner with your friends is great.
 Dinner with your friends and a drag queen that continually gives you sh*t for everything you do is even better.
 Hamburger Mary’s is a national chain these days, but the magic of its original West Hollywood location is still going strong.
 Come any Sunday or Wednesday night for their famous drag queen bingo, and you’ll find a packed house full of people eating solid bar food, getting rowdy on bright blue cocktails, and letting that drag queen at the front of the room tear them to shreds.

 From the outside, El Cid appears to be just a random door frame along Sunset Blvd.
 But walk down the staircase, and you’ll find yourself in a hidden dinner theater featuring weekly live music and professional flamenco shows.
-The dinner-and-a-show setup runs every Saturday and Sunday night, with three reasonably priced prix-fixe menus of solid-enough Spanish food that will keep everybody in your group happy.
+The dinner-and-a-show setup runs every Saturday and Sunday night, with solid-enough Spanish food that will keep everybody in your group happy.
 Once the show is over, grab another cocktail from the bar, and take the party outside to one of our favorite patios in the city.